340.751.01 Epidemiologic Methods 1

 - Class Times:

 M F, 10:00 - 11:50am (04)

-As the first offering in the Epidemiologic Methods sequence, introduces students to the principles and concepts used in epidemiologic research.
+First course in the Epidemiologic Methods sequence: introduces students to the principles and concepts used in epidemiologic research.
 Presents material in the context of an epidemiological framework with three major areas: populations and an introduction to study designs; measurement, including measures of accuracy and disease occurrence; and methods used for comparing populations.
 Synthesis lectures illustrate how these elements come together in modern epidemiological research.
-Laboratory exercises and the MiniProject provide experience with applying concepts and calculations to problems drawn from real epidemiological data and published literature.
+Laboratory exercises and the Mini-Project provide experience with applying concepts and calculations to problems drawn from real epidemiological data and published literature.